Liveaboard Diving in La Paz

 HOW TO GET THERE

 La Paz is the capital city of Baja California and the port from which the Mexican liveaboards depart is called Marina Fonutar.
-The closest International airport is El Alto International airport, which has flights arriving from international destinations such as the United States, Peru and other South American destinations, and from multiple domestic locations as well.
+The closest International airport is El Alto International airport, which has flights arriving from both domestic and international destinations such as the United States, Peru and other South American destinations.
 The airport is located approximately 15km (8mi) from La Paz centre.